 “Fuck off,” I said, turning around, smiling and dropping my head to the ground.
 She didn’t yell after me.
 When I turned around, she was gone.
 I still smiled.
 It was nice to be with her, but time is running on and because of that everything has to have an aftermath.

 It wasn’t the last time I saw her before I left.
 She gave me a kiss on the cheek and wished me all the best.
 I was defenseless against it.
 With the sequins in front, she rammed her boot into my crotch.
 I was crouching on the floor and she got into her new boyfriend’s car.
 What a life.
 I had gotten what I wanted, otherwise, I would hardly have said these vile things, cursing her in place of my feelings for her.
 What a comedy it is if I get enough distance from it.
 My testicles were throbbing, and as a result, I pushed the emptiness away with horniness.
 I smiled under painfully distorted and watery blurred eyes.
 A week after she left, I sat with another woman.
 I sat with my legs crossed in front of her.
-Under the table, following the phantom pain, I grabbed after it and stripped my step in painful nostalgia.
+Under the table, following the phantom pain, I grabbed after it and rubbed my junk in painful nostalgia.
 I thought of her that early afternoon. my jeans got pinched as a result.

 I was sitting in the employment office and the wandering noise in the air conditioning shafts first made me think of rotors.
 The fan at her side back in the bar where I had sat with her.
 It stood next to her when she was drying glasses to support the dishwasher turning old.
 She smiled at me while she was rubbing the water drop off.